top of page

 Optimizing Sleep Positions for Lumbar Spinal Stenosis

-2. Back sleeping with a knee-supporting pillow: This can alleviate lower back pressure and encourage proper spinal alignment.
+• Back Sleeping with a Pillow Under Your Knees: This position alleviates pressure on the lower back and promotes proper spinal alignment.

 References: